 - Red cedar

 Juniperus virginiana, also known as red cedar, eastern red cedar, Virginian juniper, eastern juniper, and red juniper, is a juniper species.
 It comes from eastern North America, south-eastern Canada, the Gulf of Mexico, and east of the Great Plains.
 It belongs to the Cupressaceae family.
+See our guide to carving juniper.

 It is a genus of the Juniperus.
 It is durable when in contact with the soil, and that is why it makes fence posts.
 Its resistance to decay makes it ideal for outdoor use.
 Its high demand lies in closet and cabinet making as well as bows.
 Its heartwood makes pencils.